jaytiwari05/LinkGrabber/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests for improvements or bug fixes.
+Bug hunters and security enthusiasts are welcome to contribute.
+Feel free to fork the repository and submit pull requests for new features or bug fixes.

 ## References